 TGac editor: modify P229L43-36 as follows:

-For a 20 MHz, 40 MHz or 80 MHz VHT PPDU transmission, the bits at the output of the stream parser are divided into blocks of bits and each block shall be interleaved by an interleaver based on the Clause 18 interleaver.
+For a 20 MHz, 40 MHz or 80 MHz VHT PPDU transmission, the bits at the output of the stream parser are processed in groups of NCBPSS bits.
+Each of these groups is divided into blocks of bits and each block shall be interleaved by an interleaver based on the Clause 18 interleaver.

 Clause 22.3.10.9 Constellation mapping